Witness lifts veil on BofA settlement negotiations

 “It’s my assessment we got the best deal that was available,” Smith said.

-The settlement was made in June 2011 with 22 institutional investors, including Pimco, BlackRock and Metlife Inc (MET.N).
-AIG and several Federal Home Loan banks have objected to the deal, calling it inadequate.
+The settlement was made in June 2011 with 22 institutional investors, including Pimco, BlackRock and Metlife Inc. AIG and several Federal Home Loan banks have objected to the deal, calling it inadequate.
 If approved, it would be binding on them all.

 The case is In re: Bank of New York Mellon, New York State Supreme Court, New York County No. 651786/2011.